Privacy Policy

 2.1 What you give us

-Content is what you do on Fluxer: messages, files, images, voice and video calls where supported, Community data, reactions, and profile details such as your avatar, bio, and display name.
-It also covers any Communities you create or administer.
+Content.
+What you do on Fluxer: messages, files, images, voice and video calls where supported, Community data, reactions, and profile details such as your avatar, bio, and display name, plus any Communities you create or administer.
 All of it belongs to you.

-Support correspondence passes through Intercom.
-When you write to us for help, Intercom handles the message body, attachments, and anything else you choose to share, along with the basic technical details (IP address, browser type) needed for support to work.
+Support.
+Support correspondence passes through Intercom, which handles the message body, attachments, anything else you choose to share, and the basic technical details (IP address, browser type) needed for support to work.

-Payments are handled by Stripe, not by us.
-If you buy Fluxer Plutonium or anything else premium, Stripe processes the card, and we receive only what is needed to record and manage the purchase: billing country, the last four digits and expiry of the card, payment status, and timestamps.
+Payments.
+Stripe processes payments, not us.
+If you buy Fluxer Plutonium or anything else premium, we receive only what is needed to record and manage the purchase: billing country, the card's last four digits and expiry, payment status, and timestamps.

 We do not ask for special-category personal data such as health, religion, race, ethnic origin, sexual orientation, political views, or trade union membership.
 If you choose to share any of that in a message or on your profile, it will not be used to profile you, target you, or treat you differently.